KATHIR1611/MAD--11/README.md

-# Ex.No:11 Develop a application to add animations to ImageView,Move,blink,fade,clockwise,zoom,slide operations are perform in android studio.
+# Ex.No:11 Develop a application to add animations to ImageView,Move,blink,fade,clockwise,zoom,slide operations are perform in android studio

 ### AIM:
 To develop a application to add animation to imageview,move,blink,fade,clockwise,zoom,slide operation using Android Studio.